zopego/peanutbutter/Readme.md

 # Pannelbubble

-Panelbubble is a component library for bubbletea that provides the ability to compose terminal applications with multiple panels.
+peanutbutter is a component library for bubbletea that provides the ability to compose terminal applications with multiple panels.
 The panels can be organized in a hierarchy, and the library provides mechanisms for focus management, contextual help, and global and local shortcuts.